 Learning outcomes in the course

-The student will know the basic terms of the theory of culture and has an overview of cultural differences in the students’ and teachers’ way of thinking, attitudes and value judgements, can analyse cultural differences and resolve problem situations in a multicultural learning environment.
+- knows the basic terms of the theory of culture and has an overview of cultural differences in the students’ and teachers’ way of thinking, attitudes and value judgements, can analyse cultural differences and resolve problem situations in a multicultural learning environment.

-The student has a comprehensive understanding of European language learning policy principles and subject and language learning integration objectives, theoretical considerations, its forms and methods, an ability to critically evaluate and choose them; an ability to relate theoretical knowledge to language acquisition and learning experience and utilise them to support the individual development - including language acquisition and evaluation of language ability - of students with linguistic special needs; an ability to work in a team with subject and language teachers; preparedness for continuous professional development.
+- has a comprehensive understanding of European language learning policy principles and subject and language learning integration objectives, theoretical considerations, its forms and methods, an ability to critically evaluate and choose them; an ability to relate theoretical knowledge to language acquisition and learning experience and utilise them to support the individual development - including language acquisition and evaluation of language ability - of students with linguistic special needs; an ability to work in a team with subject and language teachers; preparedness for continuous professional development.

-The student will be familiar with different forms and ways of measuring language ability and providing feedback and is able to use them in light of multiculturality for the purpose of languge proficiency advancement connecting them with those of assessing subject knowledge.
+- is familiar with different forms and ways of measuring language ability and providing feedback and is able to use them in light of multiculturality for the purpose of languge proficiency advancement connecting them with those of assessing subject knowledge.